holochain-apps/kangaroo-tauri/README.md

 0. Install [Rust](https://www.rust-lang.org/tools/install) and [Go](https://go.dev/doc/install) (Go is required for Holochain version 0.2.X).

-1. Either use this repository as a template (by clicking on the green "Use this template" button) or fork it.
-Using it as a template allows you to start with a clean git history and the contributers of this repository won't show up as contributors to your new repository.
-Forking it on the other hand has the advantage of being able to relatively easily pull in updates from its parent repository at a later stage.
+1. Either use this repository as a template (by clicking on the green "Use this template" button) or fork it.<br>
+(Using it as a template allows you to start with a clean git history and the contributors of this repository won't show up as contributors to your new repository.
+Forking has the advantage of being able to relatively easily pull in updates from this parent repository at a later stage.)

 2. After cloning the newly created repository, run `npm install` to install the relevant tauri dependencies.